 You have reached the part of this post where you actually cook the broth after you have selected your corn.

 For this post, I removed the corn kernels from six cobs of corn.
 I used the kernels and the broth I rendered from said cobs to cook delicious corn chowder.
 If you have only one or two corn cobs, either make a small amount of broth or store the cobs in the freezer until you amass enough to make a larger amount of corn cob broth.

 1. Place the husks and floss in a layer at the bottom of a large pot.
 Layer the corn cobs across the husks and floss.

 2. Add enough water just to cover the cobs, husks and floss, bring to a boil and reduce heat to a simmer.

-4. Strain the broth through a colander lined with a thin cloth.
+4. Strain the broth through a sieve or a colander lined with a thin cloth.